garrettguycharles/learn-xgboost/README.md

 Notice we are loading the feature_names, and then the train and eval vector files.
 Now would be a good time to review the [xgboost train API documentation](https://xgboost.readthedocs.io/en/latest/python/python_api.html#module-xgboost.training).
 Notice that the classifier output from train is used to predict against the test set.
 The predictions are then labeled depending on their output probability, and the false-positives and false-negatives are computed by comparing those labels with the input labels.

 *Question 2:* What is the accuracy of your model and how is accuracy computed?
+* **Accuracy: 77.25%.
+The accuracy is computed by:**
+  * Using the model to predict on the test set
+  * rounding the predictions to either 1 or 0 around a threshold of 0.5
+  * taking the percentage of those threshold predictions which match the expected outcome.

 ### C. Building and refining features
 We really need to understand the data we are trying to represent to the machine to build the best model.
 In looking at this data sample how can we better compare the target and sample?